 Financial Aid Application Process:

-The first step to filing the Free Application for Federal Student Aid (FAFSA) is to obtain a Federal Student Aid ID.
+The first step to filing the Free Application for Federal Student Aid (FAFSA) is to obtain a Federal Student Aid ID (FSA ID).
 The FSA ID allows you to access the Federal Student Aid’s online systems.
-It serves as your legal signature when signing the FAFSA and your Master Promissory note for your Federal Direct Student Loans.
+If a federal dependent student, a parent will also have to apply for an FSAID.
+It serves as your legal signature (both student and parent) when signing the FAFSA and your Master Promissory note for your Federal Direct Student Loans.
 Once you have established your FSA ID, you should keep it in a safe place as you will be using it each year that you apply for aid.
-To apply for your FSA ID, visit www.fsaid.ed.gov
+To apply for your FSA ID, please visit www.fsaid.ed.gov.

 The next step is to complete the FAFSA.
-The FAFSA is now available any time after October 1st for the following academic year.
+The FAFSA is available any time after October 1st for the following academic year.
 Each year, the FAFSA will use income information from the prior-prior year.
-For example, the 2017-18 academic year is based on the 2015 tax year.
-To complete the FAFSA, visit: www.fafsa.gov
+For example, the 2018-2019 academic year is based on the 2016 tax year.
+To complete the FAFSA, visit: www.fafsa.ed.gov.

 NCCC’s federal code is: 007111